 If you are going to be late or absent from work for any reason, you must personally notify your Supervisor as far in advance as possible so proper arrangements can be made to handle your work during your absence.
 Of course, some situations may arise in which prior notice cannot be given.
-In those cases we expect you to notify Debbie Paul as soon as possible.
-You may call or text Debbie Paul 214-695-9457 before 9 p.m. or after 6 a.m. to arrange for a substitute.
+In those cases we expect you to notify the Front Office Manager before 9 p.m. or after 6 a.m. to arrange for a substitute.